aroemers/crustimoney/README.md

    :paren-close   \)})
 ```

 Above rule map parses any text, as long as the parentheses match correctly.
-But more importantly, the `:parens` part is regarded as a terminal, as can be seen when one evaluates an arbitrary expression:
+But more importantly, the `:parens` part is regarded as a terminal, as can be seen when one parses an arbitrary expression:

 ```clojure
 => (parse nested :root "((foo)bar(baz))woz")